 Founder | Co-Chair | Trustee

 Gabe Pagtama was born in Shape, Belgium and grew up in Los Angeles, California.
-He attended Saint Monica’s Catholic high school and graduated with a B.A. from Loyola Marymount University where he majored in business with and emphasis in information systems and quantitative management.
+He attended Saint Monica’s Catholic high school in Santa Monica, California and graduated with a Bachelor of Business Administration Degree from Loyola Marymount University where he had an emphasis in Information Systems and Quantitative Management.
 His initial fascination with film came at a very early age realizing that stories could be told on camera.
 In addition his friends and family were in the entertainment industry.
 Two of the major influences were his father (a lifelong actor that has been on the Conan O’Brien Show and has worked with Actor’s such as Arnold Schwarzenegger, Bruce Willis, Keanu Reeves, Kim Basinger and the list goes on) and his sister who has been a career producer (her two latest projects were both Emmy Nominated “Project Runway” and “Top Chef”).

 Gabe Pagtama has worked in front of the camera as well as behind the camera.
 He has worked as an actor, writer, producer, director, and editor, which have offered multiple perspectives of the industry.
 His career started off at the tender age of 7 working with renowned Actor, Producer, and Director Kevin Costner in the motion picture “No Way Out”.
 Immediately following that he was featured on a number of television series from “Highway to Heaven,” “Max Headroom,” “Crossing Jordan”, “Monk”, NBC Series “Las Vegas”, CBS Series “How I Met Your Mother”, and the ABC Series “Castle”.
 He has also been on the “Conan O’Brien Show” as well as acted in numerous independent films.
 Amongst his many projects, he is also an Alumni of Visual Communications Armed With a Camera Fellowship for his documentary movie (Hooptown International 2006).